 Nicole Rice focuses her practice in the defense of complex toxic tort and product liability claims, with particular emphasis in trial work.
 She has substantial courtroom and trial experience and participates in all phases of the litigation process.
-Ms. Rice's clients include manufacturers of industrial and commercial equipment.
+Nicole's clients include manufacturers of industrial and commercial equipment.

-During law school, Ms. Rice was an intern in the legal department of the Department of Children and Family Services in Cook County, Illinois.
-Ms. Rice's law school accomplishments included membership in the International Law Society and the Women's Law Forum.
+During law school, Nicole was an intern in the legal department of the Department of Children and Family Services in Cook County, Illinois.
+Nicole's law school accomplishments included membership in the International Law Society and the Women's Law Forum.
 She was also a member of the Women's Intramural Football Team and the Christian Legal Society, and volunteered with the Immigration Detention Center.
 She is a member of the Alpha Gamma Delta Alumni Association.

 - Women's White Collar Defense Association